jbcupps/Ethics_Dash/README_AZURE.md

    - `STORAGE_ACCOUNT_KEY`

 3. **Security Considerations:**
-   - Store these credentials in Azure Key Vault for production deployments
+   - If you deploy using the provided Docker Compose setup, MongoDB runs inside the container without authentication.
+The `MONGO_USERNAME` and `MONGO_PASSWORD` variables can be left empty.
-   - Use Azure Private Endpoints for your storage account in production
+   - Use Azure Private Endpoints for your storage account in production.
-   - Regularly rotate the MongoDB credentials and storage account keys
+   - Regularly rotate any credentials and storage account keys if you enable authentication.

 For more detailed information, see `documents/azure_persistence_setup.md`.